-If you are interested in finding out more about the inner workings of these units, you will need to look into the wiring diagram.
-Here is a great example of a Wiegand wiring diagram to see more about how these devices work.
+If you are interested in finding out more about the inner workings of these units, it is best to consult a wiring diagram.
+Here is a great example of a Wiegand wiring diagram to see in detail how these devices work.

 The data encoded using this kind of format offers a huge amount of possible facility codes and unique card numbers.
 This helps to keep your data more secure in the Wiegand system.